petrabartmeyer/ShapeAdjustedEllipse/README.md

 The ownership of the results and the implementation in these folders are from Petra Bartmeyer, Natalia Biscola, and Leif Havton.

-For informations, please contact petra.bartmeyer@gmail.com
+For futher informations about the codes, please contact petra.bartmeyer<at>gmail.com, for informations about the biological data, please contact leif.havton<at>mssm.edu or natalia.biscola<at>mssm.edu